Jeremy Greer

 Biography

 Jeremy Greer, originally from Houston, Texas, began dancing at the age of 8.
 In the early years of his training, he attended Dance Expressions in Friendswood, Texas, studying a multitude of dance styles.
 At the age of 14 he began attending the High School for Performing and Visual Arts and the Houston Metropolitan Dance Center.
 While in high school he trained across multiple genres of dance with teachers such as Terrill Mitchell and Marlana Doyle.
 He also had the opportunity to work with many choreographers including Parker Esse, Elijah Alhadji Gibson, and Christian Warner, as well as perform Martha Graham’s Appalachian Spring Suite, restaged by Blakeley White-McGuire.
 Upon graduation from high school, he received his Bachelor of Fine Arts from Texas Christian University’s School for Classical & Contemporary Dance.
 While there he continued his training in many dance styles, engaged in courses centering around choreography, dance pedagogy, anatomy, technical theatre and dance on film, and worked with choreographers such as Susan Douglas Roberts and Francisco Aviña, as well as perform José Limón’s There Is a Time, restaged by Natalie Desch.
-Currently, he teaches a range of dance styles at multiple studios across the Dallas-Fort Worth area, sharing his knowledge and passion for dance, and providing safe spaces for dancers to grow and thrive.

 Artistic Philosophy

 For myself, being human is not merely the complexities of biological existence, but a collection of lived and felt experiences.
 In my work as a dancer, choreographer, and teacher, I strive to bring forth an unapologetic version of the human existence that is both inspired by and in honor of the our hearts, minds, and bodies.
 I strive to create safe spaces for dancers that recognizes the importance of both mental and physical health.
 My dance in class and performance is a catalogue of difficulties, and a catalyst for success.
-It is a composite of the whole human.
+It is a composite of the whole human experience.